Landkind Guide

 Nature Therapy Clinic

-Every Wednesday in June, a group nature therapy clinic will be offered.
-We begin promptly at 10:30am.
-Please arrive 15 minutes early to sign-in, prepare yourself, and to ask any questions of your guide.
-The clinic will last about 90 minutes.
-The clinic meets for 4 sessions in June 2025 (4th, 11th, 18th, 25th).
+Please arrive 10 minutes early to sign-in, prepare yourself, and to ask any questions of your guide.
 No registration is required.
 Drop-in for any session.
 You may attend one or all sessions.
 You are encouraged to attend as many as possible to gain the most benefit.
 Nature therapy has a cumulative benefit.

 What to expect